actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 The following is an example of a workflow that bumps and tags the project after a pull request is merged into main.
 It searches for keywords in the pull request's title to determine the bump type.

-This example workflow would commit directly to `main` and will need permission to do so.
-If no branch protection rule is in place, the default `secrets.GITHUB_TOKEN` should suffice.
+This example workflow would commit directly to `main` and thus would need permission to do so.
+If no branch protection rule is in place, the default `secrets.GITHUB_TOKEN` would suffice.
 Otherwise, either an ssh key or a PAT (personal access token) should be provided to the @actions/checkout step.

 See [actions/checkout](https://github.com/actions/checkout/) for more info.